 Hundreds of gallons of debris-ridden water filled the basement of the building, submerging three different rooms which housed the electrical panels, elevator panels, the hot water heater and furnace.

-"We thought we were going to be OK because the lights were on, then they weren't and we knew it wasn't just a problem
+"We thought we were going to be OK because the lights were on, then they weren't and we knew it wasn't just a problem with CVPS," Nunziata said.

 Water only reached the floor of the third row of seats so none of them will need to be replaced immediately, Nunziata said.
 Most of the damage was to the carpet and all of it was pulled up and removed, she said.